|Shopping cart is empty.|

 Hybrid Tree Dahlia Seed

-Sold Out Dahlia imperialis is the best-known Tree Dahlia in Northern New Zealand.
+Dahlia imperialis is the best-known Tree Dahlia in Northern New Zealand.
 It can grow to 3 or more metres in height and flowers briefly in May, usually coinciding with strong equinoxal winds.
 Its’ hollow stems frequently succumb.
 The most commonly seen form has large pendulous “pocket handkerchief” flowers.
 There is a double flowered white form as well as a single flowered white.
-The origin of both the pocket handkerchief form and double white remain a mystery.
+Both were imported to Europe from Mexico during the Nineteenth Century.
+Neiter are found in the wild.
 Accessions of D. imperialis from the wild have more normal, circular single blooms.

 For over a century people have tried to cross D. imperialis with the hybrid garden Dahlia, D. variabilis in order to widen the colour range, to no avail.
 Two decades ago Dr Melanie Gatt undertook a PhD study looking at the cytogenetics of the genus Dahlia.